Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Characteristic

 \end{lemma}

-Objects such as $\tilde G(K)$ and $T_pG(K)$ are what are called ``$*$-definable" groups in $K$, so the exact sequence in Lemma 3.16 is in the category of $*$-definable groups.\\ In the case of ordinary semiabelian varieties, with dimension of the abelian part $a$, it is well-known that $T_pG(\overline K)\simeq \Z_p^a$ (see \cite{Mumford}, chapter IV).
+In the case of ordinary semiabelian varieties, if the dimension of the abelian part is $a$, $T_pG(\overline K)\simeq \Z_p^a$ (see Fact \ref{torsion}).
 We relate now the part of the $p^{\infty}$-torsion lying in $K$ with issues of descent.
-Most of the following results seem to be well-known, see for example \cite{voloch} for the description of the torsion of $G$ for abelian schemes of maximal Kodaira-Spencer rank.
-But we have found no systematic exposition which we could quote and furthermore, we choose to give here particularly elementary proofs which are suitable for our purpose.
+Most of the following results are certainly well-known, see for example \cite{voloch} for the description of the torsion of $G$ for abelian schemes of maximal Kodaira-Spencer rank.
+But we have found no systematic exposition which we could quote and furthermore, we choose to give here very elementary proofs which are suitable for our purpose.